Greek Yogurt buns

 - Put the raisins in a bowl with warm water for about 15 minutes.

-- Put the yoghurt together with the baking powder, olive oil, the eggs and the salt in a bowl and stir together.
+- Put the spelt flour, baking powder, salt, lactose-free Greek yogurt, eggs and olive oil together in a bowl and mix.

-- Add the flour and mix everything together well.
-Drain the raisins and dry them with some paper towel.
+- Drain the raisins well and dry them with a paper towel.
 Add them to the mixture and stir through.

-- Cover a baking tray with baking parchment and put scoops of the mixture on the baking tray using two spoons.
-You can make about 12 bread rolls.
+- Cover a baking tray with baking parchment and put scoops of the mixture on the baking tray using two spoons or an ice cream scoop.
+You can make about 12 buns.

 Notes